 With more than 70 albums to his credit, reflecting an enormous variety of genres and styles, John Lenehan ranks as one of the most versatile pianists on the classical scene today.
 Praised by the New York Times for his “great flair and virtuosity” and the (London) Times – “a masterly recital”, John Lenehan has appeared in concerts throughout the World from Abu Dhabi to Zurich and from Aberdeen to Zimbabwe.
 As a soloist he has appeared with orchestras such as the London Symphony at the Barbican and the Royal Philharmonic in the Royal Albert Hall.
 John Lenehan has also collaborated with some of the leading instrumentalists of our time and is recognised as an outstanding and versatile chamber musician.

-Laura MacDonald is a 3rd year undergraduate scholar at the Royal Academy of Music studying with Felix Schmidt.
+Laura MacDonald is a final year undergraduate scholar at the Royal Academy of Music studying with Felix Schmidt.
 She previously studied at the Royal College of Music Junior Department with Michal Kaznowski.
 A former member of the National Youth Orchestra (NYO), the National Children’s Orchestras, she has played at many of the UK’s major concert halls.
 More recently she performed as part of the BBC Proms Youth Ensemble at the Last Night of the Proms 2016.
 Laura is also a passionate chamber musician having attended Pro Corda chamber music school from a young age which included performances at the Wigmore Hall.
 More recently she has formed a piano trio, the Torridon Trio, with fellow Academy students.